timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-02-06
+# Objectives for Today 2026-02-07

 - Chatting as we wake up and get started with the day.
-- Its a Friday
+- Starting with a few cleanup tasks to get momentum...
+- Breaking saves for prior demo users, and moving demo save directory.
+- Game progression from Level 10 to Beating Spitfire Jax.
+- Figure out a few early game quests to add for demo.
-- Would like to wrap up the dmeo.
+- Would like to wrap up the demo.
 HAHAHAHA
 - Diving into more of the tech tree.

 ## Events / Notices / Coming Soon